Do I need a visa for China?

-2) D Visa (Residence Visa): issued to a foreign citizen who has been approved by China’s public security authority to reside in China permanently.
+2) D Visa (Permanent Residence Visa): issued to a foreign citizen who has been approved by China's public security authority to reside in China permanently.

-3) F Visa (Business/Visit Visa): Issued to a foreign citizen who is invited to China for the visit, research, lecture, business, exchanges in the fields of science, technology, education, culture and sports, or attending various kinds of trade fairs or exhibitions, or short-term study, intern practice for a period of fewer than 6 months.
+3) F Visa (Visit Visa): Issued to a foreign citizen who is invited to China for the visit, research, lecture, business, exchanges in the fields of science, technology, education, culture and sports, or attending various kinds of trade fairs or exhibitions, or short-term study, intern practice for a period of fewer than six months.

-4) G Visa (Transit Visa): issued to a foreign citizen who is to transit through China on his or her way to a third country (or region).
+4) G Visa (Transit Visa): issued to a foreign citizen who intends to transit through China on their way to a third country (or region).

-5) L Visa (Tourist Visa): issued to a foreign citizen who comes to China for tourist purpose, family visit or other personal affairs. (multiple-entry is not granted)
+7) L Visa (Tourist Visa): issued to a foreign citizen who intends to visit China as a tourist.

 1) A valid passport with at least six months validity remaining